 Stories and images of the Reign of Terror dominate our perceptions of the French Revolution.
-According to folklore, the Terror was a brief but deadly period where Robespierre, the Committee of Public Safety and the Revolutionary Tribunals condemned thousands of people to die on the guillotine.
+According to folklore, the Terror was a brief but deadly period where Maximilien Robespierre, the Committee of Public Safety and the Revolutionary Tribunals condemned thousands of people to die under the falling blade of the guillotine.
 The realities of the Terror were more complex.
-The Reign of Terror was not driven by one man, one body or one policy; it was a child of many parents and was shaped by different forces and factors.
+The Reign of Terror was not driven by one man, one body or one policy; it was a child with many parents, triggered and driven by different forces and factors.
 Whatever its causes, the Reign of Terror was certainly the most violent period of the French Revolution.
-Between the two summers of 1793 and 1794 more than 50,000 people were killed for suspected counter-revolutionary activity or so-called “crimes against liberty”.
+Between the summers of 1793 and 1794 more than 50,000 people were killed for suspected counter-revolutionary activity or so-called “crimes against liberty”.
 One-third of this number died under the falling blade of the guillotine.
 If the Convention’s brutal retaliation against civilians in the Vendée and other rebellious provinces is included, the victims of the Terror number closer to 250,000.

-When and how the Reign of Terror began are matters of historical debate.
-For some historians, the Reign of Terror began with the execution of Louis XVI in January 1793.
+When and why the Reign of Terror began are matters of historical debate.
+For some historians, the Reign of Terror commenced with the execution of Louis XVI in January 1793.
 Others date it to the formation of the Revolutionary Tribunal (March 1793), the expulsion of Girondinist deputies from the National Convention (June 1793) or the murder of Jean-Paul Marat (July 1793).
-If the Reign of Terror had a single legislative beginning it was on September 5th 1793, when Montagnard deputies in the National Convention voiced their perceived need for counter-revolutionary terror.
+If the Reign of Terror had a single legislative beginning, it was on September 5th 1793 when Montagnard deputies in the National Convention voiced a perceived need for counter-revolutionary terror.
 Addressing the Convention, the radical Jacobin and Committee of Public Safety member Bertrand Barère summarised what was needed: “Terror is the order of the day.
 This is how to do away instantly with both royalists and moderates and the restless, counter-revolutionary scum.
 The royalists want blood, well, they shall have the blood of the conspirators, the likes of Brissot and Marie Antoinette.
 It will be an operation for special Revolutionary Tribunals.”

 These fears were driven by France’s war with Europe, rumours of a foreign invasion and the treachery of émigrés, spies and counter-revolutionaries.
 This paranoid hysteria was particularly rife among Parisian radicals: the Jacobins and Cordeliers, the men of the sections and the sans culottes.
 Some of them attributed the economic suffering of the working classes to counter-revolutionary subterfuge and conspiracies.
 Together they urged the Convention to take tougher action against ‘enemies of the revolution’.
 From this wellspring of panic and suspicion came a year of state-sanctioned terror.
 Anyone accused or even suspected of counter-revolutionary activity could be targeted.
 Thousands of French citizens were denounced, given hasty trials devoid of fairness and due process, then sent either to prison or the ‘national razor’ (the guillotine).